Vyral/base-template/_posts/2020-07-29-were-ahead-of-the-curve-in-virtual-mortgage-services.md

 {% include youtube.html %}

- <p style="text-align: center;"><em>
-Here’s how we’ve been ahead of the tech curve in the mortgage industry.</em></p>
+*Here’s how we’ve been ahead of the tech curve in the mortgage industry.*

 Like pretty much every industry in this country, the mortgage industry has changed as a result of the COVID-19 pandemic.
 What will a post-pandemic mortgage industry look like?
-That’s what I’m taking a closer look at today.

-**The first big change is that people aren’t able to walk into a bank or lender and ask for a loan or refinance.** You need to make an appointment first.
+**The first big change is that people aren’t able to walk into a bank or lender's office and ask for a loan or refinance anymore.** You need to make an appointment first.
 The good thing about our team is that we’ve always been a tech-based brokerage ahead of the digital curve.
 We’ve been having clients schedule their appointments online for years, so we are specialists in remotely lending.
 Everything we do is web-based; nothing needs to be printed, and we can communicate directly on the computer.

 {% include pullquote.html %}